 I work at the frontier of litigation.

-Comfortable in underwriting all forms of commercial litigation, I have particular expertise in collective redress before the UK Competition Appeal Tribunal (CAT), shareholder and securities litigation under sections 90/90A FSMA, and the English representative action under rule 19.8 following Lloyd v Google.
+Experienced in underwriting all forms of commercial litigation, I have particular expertise in collective redress before the UK Competition Appeal Tribunal (CAT), securities litigation under sections 90/90A FSMA, and the English representative action under rule 19.8 following Lloyd v Google.

 Whilst at LCM, I originated, underwrote and managed LCM's c. £50 million investments in Stasi v Microsoft and Consumers' Association v Apple, two landmark abuse of dominance collective actions.
 I also underwrote class actions in Canada and certain offshore jurisdictions.